h8d13/grur/README.md

 - `grimaur install <package>` clones the repo, resolves dependencies, builds with `makepkg`
    - Pass `--git-mirror` to skip AUR RPC
    - Pass `--use-ssh` use SSH instead of HTTPS
+   - Pass `mypkg --repo-url` to use custom URL instead
 - `grimaur remove <package>` to uninstall from pacman
    - Pass `--remove-cache` to delete cached files too